 Because there are different forms and causes of POTS, and because the symptoms often vary, there is no single treatment.
 Instead, doctors attempt to manage the symptoms.
 For some patients, this means simple lifestyle changes such as adding extra salt to the diet, exercising, gaining weight if underweight, or avoiding the factors that may worsen the condition.
 Often, people find that simply improving (raising) blood pressure is an effective-enough treatment.

 Many situations and factors cause people with POTS to feel worse or even lose consciousness.
 These situations include:

-If other treatments prove ineffective, doctors will prescribe certain medications to help treat POTS.
-Beta blockers can protect the heart and manage abnormal heart rhythms.
-In some cases, physicians use neuromuscular disorder drugs to help reduce muscle weakness.
+If lifestyle changes are ineffective, doctors will prescribe certain medications to help treat POTS.
+Beta-blockers can protect the heart and manage abnormal heart rhythms.
+In some cases, physicians use drugs prescribed for neurological conditions to help reduce the symptoms.
 Most medications aim to increase low blood pressure and prevent it from falling again.
-Rarely, doctors may prescribe drugs to help patients retain sodium.
+Rarely, doctors prescribe drugs to help the patients retain sodium.

 In general, POTS has a favorable prognosis following proper treatment and management.
 Many people find treatments help improve their symptoms within five years, and almost 60% return to their original level of function.
 A combination of physical treatments and medications is effective for 90% of people with POTS.
-People who develop the condition early in their lives are more likely to recover fully, while older adults may respond less completely.
+People who develop the condition early in their lives are more likely to recover fully, while older adults may respond only partially to the treatment.
 Individuals with secondary POTS have differing recovery rates that are dependant on the underlying condition.